 Join an Alumni Group

-Why join one of the more than 270 Penn State alumni groups?
+Why join one of more than 300 Penn State alumni groups?

 - Watch Penn State football games at one of the many "TV Tailgates" organized by chapters across the country.
 They'll understand why you have to watch a football game even if it means a 9:00 a.m. kick time on the West Coast or as early as 6:00 a.m in Hawaii.